 Center for Ethics and the Rule of Law at the University of Pennsylvania

-Finkelstein, Claire O. and Rishikof, Harvey, "Beyond Guantanamo: Restoring the Rule of Law to the Law of War" (2022).
-Faculty Scholarship at Penn Carey Law.
+Finkelstein, Claire Oakes and Rishikof, Harvey, "Beyond Guantanamo: Restoring the Rule of Law to the Law of War" (2022).
+All Faculty Scholarship.
 2872.